Uroflowmetry is a test that measures the volume of urine released from the body, the speed with which it is released, and how long the release takes.

 Several circular muscles normally regulate urine flow.
 If any of these muscles becomes weak or stops working, you may have an increase in urine flow or urinary incontinence.

 If there is a bladder outlet obstruction or if the bladder muscle is weak, you may have a decrease in urine flow.
 The amount of urine that remains in your bladder after urinating can be measured with ultrasound.

-Your health care provider should explain and discuss any abnormal results with you.
+Your provider should explain and discuss any abnormal results with you.

 There are no risks with this test.

 Nitti VW.
 Urodynamic and videourodynamic evaluation of the lower urinary tract.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 66.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 66.

 Winters JC, Dmochowski RR, Goldman HB, Herndon CDA, Kobashi KC, Kraus SR, et al. Urodynamic Studies in Adults: AUA/SUFU Guideline.
 J Urol.
 2012;188(6):2455-63.